-The prepared steel should be prepared to achieve ISO 8501-1 St 3, where the resulting surface should then be suitably profiled to yield a good key.
+Prepare the steel to achieve ISO 8501-1 St 3.
+Therefore the resulting surface should provide a good key.
 Again this should be free from dust, debris or any other form of contamination before commencing painting.

 The exposed steel should then be primed with SigmaCover 2, applied at a film thickness of 100 microns dry film.

 Once the coating is dry, lightly abrade the surrounding sound coatings by 25-30mm to remove any existing sealer coat, before reinstating the specified thickness of intumescent paint using original PPG Steelguard intumescent coatings.
 Take care when doing this, so that you do not excessively overlap the intumescent paint or topcoat that already exists.